FlareXes/Hashnode/clducg7l2000d09l0a0ywe6aw.md

 ### **Session Security Compare To Signal**

 First, let's talk about encryption.
 Session encrypts your messages using [Session Protocol](https://getsession.org/blog/session-protocol-technical-information) which is built on [Libsodium](https://doc.libsodium.org/).
-A fairly know cryptography library.
+A fairly known cryptography library.
 Sodium or Libsodium is okay but not the Session Protocol because Signal Protocol is the gold standard right?
 Right, but if we think Session is an entirely different project from Signal and many other messengers.
 As I said earlier, Session was a fork of Signal and they were using Signal Protocol.
 But with a completely odd underlying implementation Signal's Protocol wasn't complying.
 Session works on a decentralized network, and messages are onion routed.
 So, they need a protocol that blends with their infrastructure.
 I highly recommend reading their blog post, [Session Protocol Technical Information](https://getsession.org/blog/session-protocol-technical-information).
 It has some serious issues that Signal Protocol can mitigate but Session can't.

 ### **How Session Handles Govt.**